8 Best Examples of Mental Health Videos for Students

 Targeted to teenagers from 11-14, Anna Freud NCCF produced an animated video with 2 different stories of Sasha and Andre coping with mental issues.
 The video aims to give teenagers a common language and understanding of mental health and how we should treat it.

-Appropriate visuals, use of language, and small details like social media, smartphones make it more relevant to middle school students.
-The introduction to seeking support from mental health professions is very valuable for adolescents, those who are going through puberty with major changes in physical and mental health.
-In this stage, teens have to deal with complicated matters that sometimes can be overwhelming, therefore extra care from experts are needed.
+Appropriate visuals, use of language, and small details like social media, and smartphones make it more relevant to middle school students.
+The introduction to seeking support from mental health professionals is very valuable for adolescents, those who are going through puberty with major changes in physical and mental health.
+In this stage, teens have to deal with complicated matters that sometimes can be overwhelming, therefore extra care from experts is needed.

 7. Teen Health: Mental Health